Types of Charcoal

 Larger-formed briquettes come in a variety of shapes and sizes and promise longer burn time, more consistent heat, and less ash.
 There have never been more options and brands to try and test and experiment with.

-Two stacks of charcoal on butcher paper.
+Piles of umps and briquettes on butcher paper.

-How to Choose Charcoal
+How to Choose from the Types of Charcoal

 Often, it’ll all come down to cost and availability when choosing charcoal.